jalada/Cruller/README.md

 Cruller takes 3 parameters:

- - `source`: the relative location where your CoffeeScript files are located.
+ - `source`: the location where your CoffeeScript files are located.
  - `destination`: where you want the compiled Javascript to be written to.
 Any existing Javascript files will be served from here too.
  - `compile`: Whether you want to **always** compile CoffeeScript when a request